ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 This is just a sampling of the work that we wanted to shout-out over the course of 2022.
 You can read about all our releases over in the [blog section](/blog/) of our website.
 Some honorable mentions include:
 - [Node 18 support](/blog/release/v0-28-0/#node-18) - Upgrading to Node 18 really helped us drive forward on making Web APIs a consistent experience from the front to the back of the stack.
-- [API Routes](/blog/release/v0-28-0/#api-routes) -  File based routing convention to make APIs in your projects, based on a standards based `Request` / `Response` model.
+- [API Routes](/blog/release/v0-28-0/#api-routes) -  File based routing convention to make API endpoints in your projects, based on a standard `Request` / `Response` model.
 - [Build Capacity](/blog/release/v0-27-0/#build-capacity) - Introduction of thread pooling for static builds that rely on SSR based page generation.

 ## The Year In Front of Us